-It is important to realize that there is not a one size fits all solution when it comes to pricing a painting project.
+It is important to realize that there is not a one-size-fits-all solution when it comes to pricing a painting project.
 Your company is unique, and therefore you need to understand what price is right for your business.

-To do this you need to understand what costs your business has and how much profit you would like to make.
-One of the easiest and most accurate ways of doing this is by understanding the hourly rate you need to charge (including or excluding materials) and using this together with a production rate estimating system.
+To do this, you need to understand what costs your business has and how much profit you would like to make.
+One of the easiest and most accurate ways of doing this is by understanding the hourly rate you need to charge (including or excluding materials) and using this with a production rate estimating system.

 When you follow this approach, you'll gain valuable insights into the project's duration, ensuring accurate production planning.
 It'll also help you set the right pricing to ensure consistent profitability for your company.
-Check out the video below for an introduction on how to calculate your hourly rate:

-Guide to Determine Your Hourly Rate
+Guide to Determining Your Hourly Rate

 Step 1: Average hourly direct labor wage

 This is the average price paid per hour to your production team to produce the project.
 This does not include any other staff that are not directly producing the project such as sales, admin, and management.
-This rate should include employer contributions for payroll taxes, employment insurance, paid time off, and any other benefits that would apply to the wages of the people doing the work.
+This rate should include employer contributions for payroll taxes, employment insurance, paid time-off, and any other benefits that would apply to the wages of the people doing the work.

 Start by listing all your painters and how much you pay them per hour.
 Then take the average of these rates to find your average hourly rate.